real-token/reg-governance-core/docs/specification.md

 How to update parameters:

-- votingDelay: 1 days
+- votingDelay: 15 minutes
-- votingPeriod: 7 days
+- votingPeriod: 1 heure
-- proposalThreshold: 100 or 2500 voting power
+- proposalThreshold: 200 voting power
 - quorumNumerator (usually 4)
 - quorumDenominator (default 100, only round percentage like 1%, 2%, 3%, 4%,..., can override)
 - IVotes token address???